-However, I have met many clients who have difficulty with the Keto diet because their fat digestion is poor.
-In fact, I had a terrible time with the Keto diet myself and gained a load of weight because I have a damaged metabolism.
+I’ve met many women who have difficulty with the Keto diet because their fat digestion is poor.
+In fact, I personally had a difficult time with the Keto diet and gained 20 lbs. of weight due to my damaged metabolism.
 I didn’t consider my unique circumstances before trialing the diet.

 Cleansing the liver and gallbladder of gallstones dramatically improves digestion which is the basis of your whole health.
 You have more energy and increased sense of wellbeing.

-- We are living in a very toxic world and your liver and gallbladder are working harder than ever to clear the toxicity to keep you healthy.
-Your diet is a key factor in keeping your gallbladder healthy.
+We are living in a very toxic world and your liver and gallbladder are working harder than ever to clear the toxicity (through bile) to keep you healthy.
+Increasing your bile flow means fats and vitamins are absorbed and toxins are removed.
+Having a nutrient dense, whole foods diet is a key factor to making this happen!